vanillaSlice/blog/content/post/keep-those-prs-small.md

 ```

 That second call to `grid.getRows()` should be `grid.getColumns()` (but you knew that, right?).
 How much simpler was it
 to find the bug the second time around?
+Wouldn't it have been better if the resetting functionality was added on a
+different PR?

 Admittedly, our unit tests should catch this.
 But what if the test data only uses square grids?
 Or even worse, what if
 this code isn't even covered by our tests?